-If you’ve read my About Me page, you probably know that my husband and his parents own a company that is a manufacturer, wholesale distributor, and retailer of masonry products.
-One of the perks of his job is getting to be around beautiful houses a lot!
+If you’ve read the About Me page, you probably know that my husband owns a company that manufactures, wholesales, and retails masonry products.
+One of the perks of his job is getting to be around beautiful houses.
 Our products end up on/in Parade of Homes and Street of Dreams tours each year, as well as countless other custom, spec, and show homes.
 We have so much fun walking through those gorgeous dream houses and encountering all the amazing design ideas, from trendy to timeless.

-After we renovated our own home, we caught the home-building bug, and we’ve been infected ever since.
+Renovating our own home was how we caught the home-building bug, and we never got over it.
 For my husband, the appeal is definitely in the finished product.
 He loves the big reveal.
 I love that, too, but more than that, I love the process.
 I love the transformation.
 Building something from nothing.

 To me, there is something magical about a blank piece of paper, waiting to be covered in ideas, designs, lists, and floorplans.
 As much as we enjoyed our renovation, there were so many things we wanted to change in our house that we just couldn’t.